AU-ExoMars/PCOT/graph/ARCH.md

 **XFormGraph**.
 Each node is an object of type **XForm**.
 Each node type is a singleton subclass of **XFormType**, and each individual node has a link to the appropriate node type object.
-Thus the different node type's behaviours are handled by node type object to which the node is connected, not by the node itself (this may seem a slightly odd architecture, but using inheritance polymorphism to achieve this - i.e. subclasses of XNode - introduces more problems).
+Thus the different node type's behaviours are handled by the node type object to which the node is connected, not by the node itself (this may seem a slightly odd architecture, but using inheritance polymorphism to achieve this - i.e. subclasses of XNode - introduces more problems).